 Give it a Quick Run Through on a Diagnostic Software

-There is plenty of hardware diagnostic software available online for a hard drive clicking fix.
+There is plenty of hardware diagnostic software available online for fix a hard drive.
 You can install them for free like Seagate Seatools, HDD Scan, HD Tune, and more.
 Once you’ve found the right software for you, close all your other programs while running diagnostic for optimal results.

-You’ll find the diagnostic software has marked the failing internal areas of your clicking hard drive.
-Sometimes, when you access a specific data, the hard drive clicking sound happens.
-Diagnostic software can detect it and allow you to decide on what to do with the problematic data inside your external hard drive.
+You’ll find the diagnostic software has marked the failing internal areas of your hard drive recovery.
+Sometimes, when you access a specific data, the clicking hard drive sound happens.
+Diagnostic software can detect it and allow you to decide on what to do with the problematic data inside your external drive.

 Consider Total External Drive Replacement

 Professionals recommend people to completely purchase a new external drive because even if the clicking noise goes away, the diagnostic fix won’t last forever.
 When there is a hard drives clicking but still works, you shouldn’t rely on its fluctuating condition either.